Hanaafilsan/weather-app/README.md

-Weather App by TAASCODE 🌦️
+# Weather App by TAASCODE🌦️

 This Weather App was developed by TAASCODE, a team of students studying at Gabi School.
 The app provides real-time weather updates for any location and demonstrates our skills in React, Tailwind CSS, and modern web development.

 🔗 Live Demo
 Check out the live app here: [Weather App by TAASCODE](https://673445a04396837af6a2bed0--willowy-choux-2916a8.netlify.app/)